- October 30, 2020

 Let’s consider the negative aspects of satellite internet.
 Bad weather can affect the signal path.
 If you live in a region with mild weather, it may be the best solution for you.
 The costs also run much higher than the other options.

 You may find that satellite internet is not as fast as cabled or DSL internet.
 We must consider what exactly you’re using it for.
-For instance, if you are a gamer it may be too slow, but if you need to do website updates or check email, it will be adequate.
+For instance, if you are a gamer it may be too slow, but if you need to do website updates or check email, it will be adequate, if you want more tips, learn them in this website.

 Your satellite internet setup must be installed by a professional.
 It’s important that the dish pointing to the correct degree to the south.
 Branches or other buildings in the way can affect the signal.
 Be aware of bandwidth limitations and get on a good plan.